AI-Messiah/AndyMinimalScript/README.md

 include the file Interface.h and create an instance of the Interface class.
 To set an error handler you create a method for it that takes a vector of errInfo and returns void and pass the address to setErrorHandler.
 To create an external function you create a function which takes a vector of double and returns a double and pass its internal name and it's address to setFunction.

+errInfo is a struct that contains 4 values: int errType - this is the number associated with the type of error as defined in this system. int errLine - the line number that the error was thrown from (this is not the actual line in the code that entered into the system because the lines are restructured) string errMes - this contains some text to describe the error. string lineText - this contains the text from the line that the error occured so you know what line it came from.

 To run the script pass it as a string to handleScript.

-There is an external shutdown method if you want to run this inside a thread.
+There is an external shutdown method if you want to run this system inside a thread.
 This already has a mutex in it.

 This Operation restructures the lines so that brackets have their own line.